 Global Finance: How has the pandemic changed your strategy?

-Piyush Gupta: In the last five years our transformation strategy was based on three pillars.
-The first was the technology architecture, and that essentially meant a heavy reliance on building and on-premises cloud architecture, on using an API architecture for easy connectivity both internally and externally.
-The second pillar of our strategy was to focus on the customer journey thinking, and really learning how to embed ourselves in the customer’s processes.
-And the third part of our transformation was really trying to create a culture of a startup, so being agile, being a learning organization, experimenting at scale, etcetera.
+Piyush Gupta: In the past five years, our transformation strategy was based on three pillars.
+The first was the technology architecture, which essentially meant a heavy reliance on building and on-premises cloud architecture; on using an API architecture for easy connectivity both internally and externally.
+The second pillar of our strategy was to focus on the customer-journey thinking, and really learning how to embed ourselves in the customer’s processes.
+And the third part of our transformation was really trying to create a culture of a startup—so being agile, being a learning organization, experimenting at scale, et cetera.

-Now one thing we realized is that even though we had a lot of technology in place, in many cases we were about 90% there.
-But when you come to a COVID kind of situation, you realize 90% is not good enough.
+Now, one thing we realized is that even though we had a lot of technology in place, in many cases we were about 90% there.
+But when it comes to a Covid kind of situation, you realize 90% is not good enough.

 GF: What has been the effect of this crisis in Asia?

 The governments have thrown a lot of money at the problem, so they’re maintaining jobs and they’re protecting people.
-A large swath of SMEs have been given lifelines, but the lifelines won’t last.
+A large swath of small and medium-size enterprises have been given lifelines, but the lifelines won’t last.
 You’ll see the cliff effect when the government largesse runs out.

 GF: Will your geographic strategy change as a result of all this?